 - splendid member benefits worth hundreds of euros;

 - earnings-related unemployment benefits in case you lose your job.
-You are entitled to receive earnings-related unemployment allowance when you have been a member of PAM and the Unemployment Fund for at least 6 months.
+You are entitled to apply earnings-related unemployment allowance when you have been a member of the Unemployment Fund for at least 6 months.
 Read more.

 As a member of PAM, you can leave your worries behind at work